 - avoiding breastfeeding for 2 to 3 hours after drinking

-- If your breasts become full while waiting for the alcohol to clear, you can hand express or pump, discarding the milk that you express
+There is no requirement to pump and dump (see above) however if your breasts become full during the waiting period for the alcohol to clear, hand express or use a breast pump, and throw away the milk that you express.

 How much can I safely drink?

-The Breastfeeding Network and UK’s National Health Service (NHS) advise that drinking more than 2 units of alcohol per day may impact on a baby’s development.
+The Breastfeeding Network and UK’s National Health Service (NHS) advise that drinking more than two units of alcohol per day may impact on a baby’s development.

 - Chronic exposure to more than 2 units per day may have an effect on development.